 If you don’t have the time to take an entire course, there are speeches, presentations, and lectures from some of the greatest thinkers in the world available free online.

 Sources of such speeches include TED Talks and education sites, such as Khan Academy.
 With such sites, you can fight boredom by listening to big ideas from top college professors, entrepreneurs, business leaders, and other great thinkers.

 Many online lectures and talks are full of valuable information.
-Bill Gates warned the world of the dangers of pandemics in a 2015 TED Talk, for example.
+For example, Bill Gates warned the world of the dangers of pandemics in a 2015 TED Talk.